 A set of good quality silicon earplugs (Loop earplugs from Amazon) are very effective at blocking out the minor background noises of any cruise ship cabin.

 If we were coming back on Arvia again (which I really hope we do) we would certainly be happy staying in cabin 4445 again, albeit if we were bringing two teenage children along with us (which is unlikely really, given that the eldest is now an adult doing his own holidays) we’d ideally want separate cabins at this age.
-But for younger children, a family of four in this cabin is no problem at all.
+But if your children are slightly younger, you’ll find this type of cabin is excellent and very comfortable for up to a family of four.